Maddocent/Getting_Cleaning_Data/CodeBook.md

 - The names of the variables will be changed to more human readable names
 - The activity labels (1:6) will be converted to 6 'activity indicators'

-the activity labels can be found by typing
+the activity labels can be found by typing:
 ` as.factor(selected_data) `
 ` levels(selected_data$activities) `

-- The cleaned op data frame will be written as "selected_data.txt" to the folder "UCI_data" in your working directory.

-## The "run_analysis.R" script: Consists of six steps explaing below:
+## The "run_analysis.R" script: Consists of six steps explained below:

 STEP 1 - Installing packages used in this script: This step installs all the nessecary packages for the script to be able to execute all the written functions on the data.
 The packages: